earkevin11/Network-Security-Groups/README.md

 - Inbound rules are used for traffic that flows into the VM
 - Outbound rules are used for traffic that flows out of the VM
 - Admins can associate NSGs with multiple subnets and NIC.

-# There are 3 default rules created in NSG inbound rules
+# Default Inbound NSG inbound rules
+- *Remember* By default, users cannot RDP into a VM.
+You must specify a source IP.
+- *Remember* NSGs can attach to subnet or NIC only
+- The warning sign at the RDP rule signals that admins should not allow everybody to RDP into the VM.
 - 1. Allow all traffic within a VNet.
 This means if a VM tries to contact another VM within the same VNet.
 It will be allowed.
 - 2. Allow traffic onto a Azure Load Balancer
 - 3. All other traffic is denied inbound.

+<p align="center">

+<img src="https://user-images.githubusercontent.com/104326475/168944457-62c786fc-da63-4ecd-831e-fe6e510ce4df.png" height="350%" width="350%" alt="review of vnets and VMs"/>

+<p/>

-# Outbound Traffic rules
+# Default Outbound NSGTraffic rules
-- 3 default rules in place
+- *Remember* NSGs can attach to subnet or NIC only
 - 1. Allow Vnet outbound if destination is in the same VNet
 - 2. Allow all internet outbound traffic
 - 3. Deny all other outbound traffic

-# Default inbound security rules
-- Remeber that by default, users cannot RDP into a VM
-- The warning sign at the RDP rule signals that admins should not allow everybody to RDP into the VM.
-<p align="center">

-<img src="https://user-images.githubusercontent.com/104326475/168944457-62c786fc-da63-4ecd-831e-fe6e510ce4df.png" height="350%" width="350%" alt="review of vnets and VMs"/>

-<p/>

-# Default outbound security rules
 <p align="center">

 <img src="https://user-images.githubusercontent.com/104326475/168944519-8c59e200-8fbb-44c7-8a62-0e3296384a85.png" height="290%" width="290%" alt="review of vnets and VMs"/>